DanielMFernandes/CCNA_Course_Notes/Course_Notes/Switch_Interfaces.md

 When multiple packets were received by the HUB, the HUB would simple FLOOD the connections with frame data, causing a COLLISION (on the interface), and hosts would not receive the frame  intact.

-All devices connected to a HUB are called a COLLISION DOMAIN.
+All devices connected to a HUB are in the same COLLISION DOMAIN.

-To DEAL with COLLISIONS, Ethernet devices use a mechanism called CSMA/CD.
+To deal with collisions, Ethernet devices use a mechanism called CSMA/CD.

 CSMA/CD = CARRIER SENSE MULTIPLE ACCESS with COLLISION DETECTION.

 - Before sending frames, devices 'listen' to the collision domain until they detect that other devices are not sending.
-- IF a collision occurs, the device sends a jamming signal to inform the other devices that a collision happened.
+- If a collision occurs, the device sends a jamming signal to inform the other devices that a collision happened.
 - Each device will wait a random period of time before sending frames again.
 - The process repeats.